 8. Review the situation

-Now that your client is happy and you've produced exactly what they want, you should take stock of the situation.
+Now that your client is happy and you've produced what they want, you should take stock of the situation.
 What can you do differently next time?
 What systems or processes can you put in place to avoid unhappy clients in future?

 By learning valuable lessons from unhappy clients and understanding that you simply need to be calm and considered to resolve any future issues, you'll be able to handle anything that comes your way.